ActisDa/BBB/README.md

 ##  Descriptors Used

-Descriptors are calculated using the `molfeat` library and include:
+Descriptors are calculated using the `mordred` library and include:

 - Molecular weight
 - Topological Polar Surface Area (TPSA)